tesselle/aion/paper.md

 # Summary

+`aion` is designed to provide a consistent framework for representing archaeological time series that can extend very far in the past.
+`aion` provides a system of classes and methods to represent and work with such time series.
+This package does not provide tools for temporal analysis or modeling.
+Instead, it offers a system of classes and methods to represent and work with archaeological time series.
+This API can be extended and used by other specialized packages (see `kairos` v2.0 as an example).

+# Statement of need

+R ships with a lot of functionality useful for time series, in particular in the base `stats` [@R-stats], or in the `zoo` [@R-zoo] packages[^1].
+However, these features are not adapted to most archaeological time series.
-Numerous R packages have been developed to describe, analyze, and model temporal data in the context of archaeological studies in the broadest sense.
+At the same time, numerous R packages have been developed to describe, analyze, and model temporal data in the context of archaeological studies in the broadest sense.
 These packages encompass various functionalities, including handling radiocarbon data (e.g., `Bchron` by @R-Bchron or `rcarbon` by @R-rcarbon), Optically Stimulated Luminescence dating (`Luminescence` by @R-Luminescence), Bayesian chronological modeling (`ArchaeoPhases` by @R-ArchaeoPhases), using paleoenvironmental proxies (e.g., `shoredate` by @R-shoredate), or other temporal data (e.g., `kairos` by @R-kairos).
 This multitude of packages underscores the significance of computational approaches in archaeology [@schmidt2020].
 However, it also presents a major challenge as each package employs its own representation of temporal information.
-Consequently, exchanging data between different packages within the same data workflow becomes even more arduous. `aion` is designed to provide a consistent framework for representing archaeological time series.
+Consequently, exchanging data between different packages within the same data workflow becomes even more arduous.

-# Statement of need

-R ships with a lot of functionality useful for time series, in particular in the base `stats` [@R-stats], or in the `zoo` [@R-zoo] packages[^1].
-However, these features are not adapted to most archaeological time series.
 Archaeological data is typically collected through field excavations or surveys, resulting in irregularly spaced observation times.
 Although several packages can handle irregular time series, the way they represent dates means they cannot easily be used for archaeological series.
 These are indeed defined for a given calendar era and more importantly they can involve dates very far in the past.

-`aion` provides a system of classes and methods to represent and work with such time series.
-This package does not provide tools for temporal analysis or modeling.
-Instead, it offers a system of classes and methods to represent and work with archaeological time series.
-This API can be extended and used by other specialized packages (see `kairos` v2.0 as an example).

 # Functionality